Master the Art of Rose Gardening: Your Complete Guide on How to Care for Roses

 • Dig the sides of the hole straight up and down.

-• Make the hole the same width at the bottom as it is at the top.
+• The hole will be the same width at the bottom and top.

-• Amend the soil that will be going back into the hole.
-Mix the soil from the hole with plenty of organic matter.
+• Amend the soil that will be going back into the hole with plenty of organic matter.

-Take the rose out of the container after the hole is prepared.
+Take the rose out of the container only after the hole is prepared.

 If the small feeder roots are exposed to the air for any length of time, they will dry up and die.